Click on the Dance

 doc The Joel Sonnier song "Polk Salad Annie" was the

 its fast and tricky footwork!.
-Watch out for errant step sheets of this dance
+Please watch out for errant step sheets of this dance.
+Always use a choreographer's own step sheet rather than re-writes. |

 Neutron

-doc SPEEDY FOOTWORK 'WINNER'.
-If you like fast
+doc If you like fast

-No TrippinWord doc Have you always been afraid of applejacks?
+Have you always been afraid of applejacks?
 This is designed to introduce

 Applejacks and some other not-so-common moves.
 It's a challenge for experienced